Creamy Tahini Dressing with Turmeric

 Enter your email below to get this recipe sent to your inbox plus get new recipes, baking tips, and updates.

-Tahini dressing in a bottle on a wooden board
+Tahini dressing in a clip top bottle.

-Tahini Turmeric Sauce
+Creamy Tahini Dressing with Turmeric

 Prep Time 5 minutes